pyglet/pyglet/doc/programming_guide/media.rst

     pyglet.options['audio'] = ('openal', 'pulse', 'xaudio2', 'directsound', 'silent')

-This tells pyglet to try using the OpenAL driver first, and if not available to try Pulseaudio, XAudio2 and DirectSound in that order.
-If all else fails, no driver will be instantiated.
-The ``audio`` option can be a list of any of these strings, giving the preference order for each driver:
+This tells pyglet to try using the OpenAL driver first.
+If is not available,  try Pulseaudio, XAudio2, and DirectSound in that order.
+If all else fails, no driver will be instantiated and the game will run silently.

+You can override the default order of the ``'audio'`` key with your own list or tuple which contains one or more of the following values:

     .. list-table::
         :header-rows: 1